CodeWithKyrian/transformers-php/README.md

 ## Convert your models to ONNX

-Transformers PHP only works with ONNX models, therefore, you must convert your PyTorch, TensorFlow or JAX models to ONNX.
+TransformersPHP only works with ONNX models, therefore, you must convert your PyTorch, TensorFlow or JAX models to ONNX.
 It is recommended to use [🤗 Optimum](https://huggingface.co/docs/optimum) to perform the conversion and quantization of your model.

 ## Pre-Download Models

-By default, Transformers PHP automatically retrieves model weights (ONNX format) from the Hugging Face model hub when you first use a pipeline or pretrained model.
+By default, TransformersPHP automatically retrieves model weights (ONNX format) from the Hugging Face model hub when you first use a pipeline or pretrained model.
 This can lead to a slight delay during the initial use.
 To improve the user experience, it's recommended to pre-download the models you intend to use before running them in your PHP application, especially for larger models.
-One way to do that is run the request once manually, but Transformers PHP also comes with a command line tool to help you do just that:
+One way to do that is run the request once manually, but TransformersPHP also comes with a command line tool to help you do just that:

 ```bash